The Gatekeeping Expert's Dilemma: Gatekeeping with Vague Language

 Moreover, without loss of generality, an auditor-optimal partition can be restricted to those satisfying the following properties: \begin{itemize} \item For each interval in the partition, the manager's report is accepted with probability either zero or one. \item At most one interval in the partition has the resulting acceptance probability of zero. \end{itemize} \end{lemma}

 The result is of independent interest, beyond its role in solving the optimal partition problem.
 It shows that the auditor leaves no room to improve the likelihood of receiving an acceptable report.
-To see why, fix a communication strategy and consider a message $D = [a, b]$ that is part of the strategy and satisfies $b - a > 2\pi^R$.
+To see why, consider a communication strategy that involves a message $D = [a, b]$ with $b - a > 2\pi^R$.
 In response to $D$, the manager reports $r$, which falls in the upper part of $[a, b]$.
 Then the auditor with realization $X\in [a,r-\pi^R]$ finds the report $r$ unacceptable and rejects it.
 Now consider another communication strategy that differs only on $D$ by splitting $D$ into $[a,r-\pi^R]$ and $[r-\pi^R, b]$.
 In the lower subinterval, the manager proposes a report that is acceptable for some $X\in[a,r-\pi^R]$.
 Thus the auditor's payoff improves conditional on $X\in[a,r-\pi^R]$.
-However, when $X\in [r-\pi^R,b]$, the manager's report may rise above $r$, potentially reducing the auditor's payoff there. \zcref{lem:maximum-acceptance-lemma} shows that the payoff gain always outweighs the loss, so the new strategy is strictly better for the auditor.
+When $X\in [r-\pi^R,b]$, the manager's report may rise above $r$, potentially reducing the auditor's payoff there.
+As the lemma's proof shows, however, this negative ``externality'' is negligible, because the manager's incentive to inflate the report is not sensitive to the lower end of the interval.

 In an auditor-optimal outcome, some message may lead to an unacceptable report, because the manager's default report is constant at $r=0$.
 If the realized $X$ might fall well below zero, the manager would report $r=0$ regardless of how the auditor communicates. \zcref{lem:maximum-acceptance-lemma} says that the auditor can bundle all such information into one interval with zero acceptance probability.